Sakeeb91/text2sql/MONOREPO.md

 - [x] Add custom provider support
 - [x] Provider configuration/validation + dynamic switching

+> The TypeScript stack now mirrors the Python behaviour: OpenAI responses use the Responses API with JSON output, SQL is validated via a shared read-only guard, and retries/backoff are handled centrally so additional providers can plug in with consistent ergonomics.

 ### Phase 3: Backend Implementation 🚧

 - [ ] Port database models